capi-samples/choose-your-own-adventure/slides.md

 # What is Cluster API?

 1. Provisions infrastructure
-2. Bootstraps Kubernetes on infra
+2. Bootstraps Kubernetes on the infra (Kubeadm, RKE2, K3s)
-3. Manages lifecycle
+3. Manages lifecycle of infra & k8s (version upgrades, scaling)
+4. Lots more functionality like cluster classes, runtime hooks, addons, ...

 ### **All declaratively!**